godotengine/godot-docs/community/contributing/pr_workflow.rst

 Deleting a Git branch
 ---------------------

-After your pull request gets merged, there's one last thing you should do: delete your Git branch for the PR.
+After your pull request gets merged, there's one last thing you should do: Delete your Git branch for the PR.
 There won't be issues if you don't delete your branch, but it's good practice to do so.
 You'll need to do this twice, once for the local branch and another for the remote branch on GitHub.